aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.31.5 (December 16, 2022) =
+* FIX: Fix the specified page doesnt exist message and probably other issues as a result of the publish status also being published now for some reason.
+Thanks to rik0399.

 = Version 2.31.4 (December 1, 2022) =
 * FIX: Various apparently minor issues from debug file participants.